 Stored breast milk will have a different appearance than fresh milk.
 This is normal.
 The milk will separate and have layers.
 Thawed milk also sometimes tastes or smells soapy.
 This is due to the break down of fats and is also normal.
-Most babies do not mind this.
-If milk smells rancid or you question whether its good its better to throw it away.
+Most babies don’t mind this.
+If milk smells rancid or you question whether its good, it’s better to throw it away.

 Re-heating Breast Milk:

-Frozen milk is best pulled twenty four hours in advance and left to thaw in the refrigerator.
+Frozen milk is best pulled 24 hours in advance and left to thaw in the refrigerator.
 It can also be run under warm water to decrease thaw time.

-Breast milk should not be reheated in the microwave.
+Breast milk shouldn’t be reheated in the microwave.
 This is not only because the heating destroys some nutritional content of the milk, but because it creates hot spots and heats the milk unevenly.
 You can use a breast-milk warmer or simply warm some water on the stove and place the bottle within it to reheat the milk.
-Do no bring breast milk up to the boiling point.
+Don’t bring breast milk up to the boiling point.
 Always be sure to test the temperature of the milk on the underside of your wrist before feeding it to your baby.

-After the initial re-heating any remaining breast milk can be kept in the refrigerator for no longer than twenty four hours, it should not be refrozen and should be thrown away after the twenty-four-hour mark.
+After the initial re-heating any remaining breast milk can be kept in the refrigerator for no longer than twenty four hours, it shouldn’t be refrozen and should be thrown away after the 24-hour mark.